knowledgearcdotorg/jsolr-user-manual/field-aliasing.md

 JSolr provides a feature called field aliasing which allows you to specify an alternative name for a particular field, so, for example, the field name "date\_tdt" can be mapped to the alias "date".

 Reasons for aliasing a field vary; you may want to provide cleaner search urls for SEO purposes, or use names for fields which are easier to remember.
-Aliases are very useful for fields which store content in different languages because users only have to remember to use the alias and JSolr will handle the translation for them.
+Aliases are very useful for fields which store content in different languages because users only have to remember to use the alias and JSolr will [handle the localization](/language-management.md) for them.

 ## Configuring an Alias